 Online Support Groups

 A huge part of addiction treatment consists of giving and receiving support from other people struggling with the same problem.
-During the coronavirus pandemic, the dangers of in-person meetings outweigh the benefits in the vast majority of cases.
-In order to prevent addiction treatment from halting because of coronavirus, support groups have moved to the cloud.
+Unfortunately, during the coronavirus pandemic, the dangers of in-person meetings outweigh the benefits in the vast majority of cases.
+To prevent addiction treatment from halting because of coronavirus, support groups have moved to the cloud.
 Currently, numerous rehabilitation centers offer online NA meetings and group therapy sessions to support their patients in the times of the COVID-19 pandemic.

 Why People With SUD Are At Higher Risk For Coronavirus

 Addiction treatment during the coronavirus pandemic is pressing because it can save people not only from life-shattering drug dependence but COVID-19 as well.
-Research indicates that the virus targets primarily the older population and those who are in recovery from any illness.
+Research indicates that the virus primarily targets the older population and those in recovery from any illness.
 Pre-existing respiratory conditions and a weakened immune system, in particular, can put a person in danger of suffering severe consequences of contracting COVID-19.
-People who require drug addiction treatment are at a higher risk because they are more likely to smoke, vape, share syringes and other drug-using equipment, as well as suffer from stigmatization at clinics.
+In addition, people who require drug addiction treatment are at a higher risk because they are more likely to smoke, vape, share syringes and other drug-using equipment, and suffer from stigmatization at clinics.

 Coronavirus is an airborne disease, meaning it spreads through the air in microscopic droplets.
-Social distancing is the most effective preventive measure against the coronavirus pandemic because it eliminates the possibility of sick people spreading the virus further and infecting the healthy part of the population, as well as surfaces and products in stores, cafes, and other public spaces.
+Social distancing is the most effective preventive measure against the coronavirus pandemic because it eliminates the possibility of sick people spreading the virus further and infecting the healthy part of the population and surfaces and products in stores, cafes, and other public spaces.

 History Of Chronic Disease